palomavb/palomavb/README.md

 - 🔍 Passionate about **turning data into actionable insights** for business and education.
 - 📈 Experience with **SQL, Python, and Power BI** for reporting automation, KPI tracking, and dashboards.
-- 🌍 Native Portuguese | Fluent in English
 - 📸 I'm into reading and photography for fun!

 ## Featured Projects